Eric-Chung-0511/Learning-Record/Data Science Projects/VisionScout/README.md

 This project relies on a sophisticated ensemble of cutting-edge models and custom logic components working in coordinated harmony:

-**YOLOv8 (Ultralytics):** Our object detection powerhouse, renowned for its optimal speed-accuracy balance.
-It identifies objects with precise localization, draws bounding boxes, assigns COCO class labels, and provides confidence scores for each detection.
-The `DetectionModel` class manages this functionality, serving as the foundation for concrete object-based scene understanding that feeds into spatial analysis and functional zone identification.
+**YOLO11 (Ultralytics):** Our object detection powerhouse, representing the latest evolution in the YOLO architecture with enhanced accuracy and improved inference speed.
+Built upon the advanced architecture improvements introduced in YOLOv8, YOLO11 delivers superior performance in object localization, precise bounding box generation, COCO class label assignment, and confidence score estimation.
+The model incorporates architectural refinements including optimized C3k2 blocks replacing traditional C2f modules, enhanced attention mechanisms through Spatial Pyramid Pooling Fast (SPPF) layers, and improved feature fusion strategies that enable better handling of complex scenes with multiple overlapping objects.

 **Places365 (MIT):** The environmental foundation and contextual anchor of our entire system, employing a ResNet50 model trained on 365 distinct scene categories.
 This component provides crucial baseline scene classification that guides all subsequent analytical processes.
 The `Places365Model` delivers initial scene labels with confidence scores and indoor/outdoor probability estimates, functioning as the environmental context provider that helps refine lighting analysis, influences dynamic weight fusion decisions, and provides contextual guidance for CLIP semantic analysis throughout the processing pipeline.